Joobakr/DEPI_Project/README.md

 # DEPI_Project
 Enterprise Network Design and Implementation Using  Huawei Datacom Technologies
-# DEPI Graduation Project
+# University Network System – Graduation Project (DEPI)

 ## 1. Project Overview
-Short description of the project:
-- What problem does it solve?
-- Who will use it?
+This project presents the design and simulation of a University Network System using Huawei eNSP simulator.
+The network is designed to connect different university buildings such as Administration, Faculties, Labs, and Data Center with secure, scalable, and efficient communication.

-## 2. Objectives
+## 2. Project Objectives
-- Objective 1
-- Objective 2
-- Objective 3
+- Design a reliable university campus network.
+- Implement structured network segmentation.
+- Ensure efficient communication between departments.
+- Simulate a real enterprise-level university network using Huawei devices.

 ## 3. Network Topology
-- Number of routers, switches, PCs, servers.
-- Tools used: eNSP, etc.
+The network topology was implemented using Huawei eNSP and includes:
+- 3 Routers (AR1220, AR2220, AR3260)
+- 10 Access Switches (S3700)
+- 2 Core/Distribution Switches (S5700)
+- 18 PCs representing different university users
+- 2 Servers (Application Server & Database Server)

+The topology file is available in:
-- Topology file: `network/finalprojectdepi.topo`
+`network/finalprojectdepi.topo`

-## 4. Implementation
+## 4. Network Design & Features
-- Technologies used (e.g., HTML/CSS/JS, Python, MySQL, etc.)
-- Main features of the system.
+- VLAN segmentation for different university departments.
+- IP addressing and subnetting for each VLAN.
+- Inter-VLAN routing to enable communication between departments.
+- Centralized core layer for traffic aggregation.
+- Servers deployed in a dedicated Data Center segment.

-## 5. How to Run
+## 5. Tools & Technologies
-1. Clone the repository.
-2. Steps to run the application.
+- Huawei eNSP Simulator
+- Huawei Routers and Switches
+- TCP/IP, VLANs, and Routing Concepts

-3. How to open the topology in eNSP.
+## 6. How to Run the Project

-## 6. Future Work
-- Possible improvements.
+1. Install Huawei eNSP.
+2. Clone this repository: